Originally published in Everyday Fiction October 2017:

 My Sister Louise

-Originally published in issue 5 of Number Eleven magazine:
+Originally published in Number Eleven magazine Issue 5:

 My sister Louise always loved music.
 Even before she could walk, she would hold onto the sofa’s edge and her chubby baby bottom would bounce up and down to the rhythm.
 She took her first steps while the radio played in our sitting room, teetering forward to collapse in my mother’s arms and laugh.